 A second church building was finished in 1869.
 It was located on 101 North Randolph in Champaign.
 Over the next thirty years the church advanced and grew.
 That building served the church until 1899, when a new building program was begun.

-The new building was completed and dedicated in February 1900.
+The third church building completed and dedicated in February 1900.
 In 1920, the church had again outgrown its quarters.
 Not feeling equal to a new building, they chose to excavate the basement which proved to be more expensive than anticipated.
 It was completed just prior to the economic depression.
-It would be many years before that debt was substantially reduced
+It would be many years before that debt was substantially reduced.

 By 1958, the new building was in place.
 The church had authorized a loan secured by pledges and the Board of Trustees sponsored a second building fund campaign to carry on the next phase of improvements.
 In 1962 another building campaign was launched to finance renovation of the exterior of the building, complete the rebuilding of the organ, and remodel the kitchen.

-In the late 1970’s First Baptist Church began to emphasize evangelist outreach.
-We held seminars on evangelism and growth.
-In 1979 the church employed Church Growth Services to study our needs and potential.
-They recommended moving the church to the southwest part of Champaign-Urbana.
+In the late 1970’s First Baptist Church began to emphasize evangelistic outreach.
+Seminars on evangelism and church growth were held.
+In 1979 the church employed Church Growth Services to study the church’s needs and potential.
+They recommended moving the church to the southwest part of Champaign-Urbana— to Savoy.